cloudpanel-io/docs/cloudpanel-ce/docs/frontend-area-domains.md

 When you click on the button **Add Domain**, the following things will be created by **CloudPanel**:

-- The document root directory: **/home/cloudpanel/htdocs/www.domain.com**
+- The Document Root Directory: **/home/cloudpanel/htdocs/www.domain.com**
 - Vhost file for NGINX: **/etc/nginx/sites-enabled/domain.com.conf**
 - NGINX Access and Error Log file:
   - /home/cloudpanel/logs/domain.com/nginx/access.log